 Best time to visit

-Another thing to consider when planning your visit is the dreaded sargassum.
-The stinky seaweed that has plagued the Caribbean in recent years.
-Caye Caulker is not immune, and during the warmer months (May – October), piles of rotting seaweed wash ashore, emitting a very very pungent odour.
+Another thing to consider when planning your visit is the dreaded sargassum, the stinky seaweed that has plagued the Caribbean in recent years.
+Caye Caulker is not immune, and during certain months of the year, piles of rotting seaweed wash ashore, emitting a very very pungent odour.

 The Comments